Get Rid of HR

 If you’re an early stage company, you do need HR, but it doesn’t need to sit in-house.

-HR and Talent are not the same.
+HR and People are not the same.
 For the purpose of this post (appreciating that companies use similar words to mean different things), here’s how I’m defining the two:

-• Talent: hiring, engaging, developing and performance-managing staff.
+- People: attracting, hiring, managing, engaging, developing staff.

-• Talent tasks: what it says on the tin e.g. conducting an interview.
-A talent task could be undertaken by a manager, a team member or the Talent Team.
+- Talent tasks: what it says on the tin e.g. conducting an interview.
+A talent task could be undertaken by a manager, a team member or someone in the People Team.

 Early-stage companies tend to handle HR in-house, in one or more of the following ways:

-• Having the Talent Team take on certain tasks.
+- Having the People Team take on certain tasks.

 Just writing that list brings back painful memories.
 There are so many problems with doing it like this, which fall into the following categories: